Find Grad Schools

 4 Yearly Graduations

 Northeastern State University is the 7th most popular school in the nation for students seeking a master's degree in natural sciences.
-Roughly 7,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,000 per year, while in-state graduate students, on average, pay $4,581 per year.
-The natural sciences program at Northeastern State University awarded 4 master's degrees during the 2020-2021 school year.
-Of these students, 50% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $6,285 per year, while in-state graduate students, on average, pay $4,802 per year.
+During the most recent year for which we have data, 4 people received their master's degree in natural sciences from NSU.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #8